Best Automated Proposal Software: Close Deals Faster

 Before you can improve anything, you need to know what you’re measuring.
 Don’t get overwhelmed by all the data your new tool provides.
 Instead, focus on a few key performance indicators (KPIs) that directly reflect your goals.
 These might include proposal turnaround time, the number of proposals your team can handle per month, or even content accuracy scores.
 Automation tools are great at collecting data, but it’s the human touch that provides context.
 Your team should regularly review this data to ensure the information is correct and decide how often your content needs a refresh.
 This keeps your automated system sharp and your proposals relevant.

-Analyze Your Win Rates
+Analyze Your Proposal Win/Loss Rates

 The ultimate measure of success is your win rate.
 Are you closing more deals?
 Automation helps your team manage a larger volume of proposals without getting bogged down, which naturally creates more opportunities to win.
 Take a look at your win rate before and after implementing an automation tool to see the difference.
 It’s also incredibly valuable to analyze the deals you didn’t win.
 Were there common themes in the feedback?
 This information can help you identify weak spots in your content library or templates, allowing you to make targeted improvements.
 Many teams have seen their win rates climb after adopting a more streamlined, AI-driven approach.